arch-user-sudo/Prebuilt-DWL-setup/README.md

 # Prebuilt-DWL-setup
 DWL setup

 ~ { Copy the files inside of the JT folder to your home folder and use $SUPER + W to launch a custom control panel for managing wifi audio and bluetooth.
+This picture sets the wallpaper aswell.

+## NB ##
-This was designed for arch linux using pipewire Network Manager and Bluez
+    This was designed for arch linux using pipewire Network Manager and Bluez.

 }

-Dependacies: Pixman
+Dependacies:
+             pixman
              xdg-desktop-portal-gtk
              polkit-gnome
              tllist